QUT-AIML/Constitution/README.md

   - **8.1.9** Maintain regular contact with the Guild.
   - **8.1.10** Ensure the Club abides by all relevant Guild regulations, policies, and terms of reference.
   - **8.1.11** Any executive who is a member of the Admin team who resigns from their position are expected to provide a full handover to the new person fulfilling their role.
-- **8.2** All Executive Members must fulfill their roles as per the role descriptions document, available on the QUT AMS GitHub profile.
+- **8.2** All Executive Members must fulfill their roles as per the role descriptions document, available on the QUT AIML GitHub profile.

 <a name="election-of-office-bearers"></a>
 ## 9. Election of Office Bearers